-- Rendering payment completion of one's academic exercises; - Repeated plagiarism on a major course assignment; - Stealing exam materials from a professor; - Sabotaging another student's project; - Selling completed academic exercises to other students.
+- Rendering payment for completion of one's academic exercises; - Repeated plagiarism on a major course assignment; - Stealing exam materials from a professor; - Sabotaging another student's project; - Selling completed academic exercises to other students.

-Outside extenuating circumstances, the sanctions specified below are minimum sanctions imposed by policy violation of each level classification.
-If a student is found responsible for a violation of the academic integrity policy, they will minimally receive an Academic Sanction.
-Students may also receive sanctions from the other categories below, corresponding to the assigned violation level.
-They may receive additional sanctions as deemed appropriate given the specific circumstances of a particular violation/incident.
+Outside extenuating circumstances , the sanctions specified below are minimum sanctions affiliated with a policy violation of each violation level.

+Students who are found responsible for a violation of academic integrity are typically assigned sanctions from each of the three categories included in this matrix.
+They may receive additional sanctions as deemed appropriate given the specific circumstances of a particular violation.
 When determining an appropriate Academic Sanction for a violation, input provided by the course instructor will be considered.
-See complete definitions of violations above.

-Violation Level Academic Sanction Educational Sanction Change of Status Sanctions Level 1 Reduced Grade on the Assignment through Failure in the Course Academic Integrity Seminar Administrative Warning through Disciplinary Probations Level 2 Failure on the Assignment through Failure in the Course w/ Transcript Notation Academic Integrity Seminar and/or Additional Educational Sanction Level 3 Failure in the Course through Failure in the Course w/ Transcript Notation Seminar and/or Disciplinary Probation through Expulsion
+Violation Level Academic Sanction Educational Sanction Change of Status Sanctions Level 1 Reduced Grade on the Course Component(s) through Failure in the Course Academic Integrity Seminar Administrative Warning through Disciplinary Probations Level 2 Zero Credit on the Course Components(s) in question through Failure in the Course w/ Transcript Notation Academic Integrity Seminar and/or Additional Educational Sanction Administrative Warning through Suspension Level 3 Failure in the Course through Failure in the Course w/ Transcript Notation Academic Integrity Seminar and/or Additional Educational Sanction Disciplinary Probation through Expulsion